Create new Facebook graphics often to refresh your cover photo and message. You’ll keep the Likes coming.

 Analytics have shown people respond more to pictures than text in social media.
 That means more likes.
 More shares.
 More comments.
 And a stronger social media brand.
 When you create fresh Facebook graphics regularly, you’ll increase your brand’s recognition on Facebook.

-(Updated for 2017) Your Facebook cover photo can tell a story, make a visitor smile, or help people understand what you offer.
+(Updated for 2018) Your Facebook cover photo can tell a story, make a visitor smile, or help people understand what you offer.
 By using a strong visual and message, you’ll draw visitors, likes and shares.
-PowerPoint® offers a number of simple design tools that make it easy to combine photos or graphics with words and text.
+PowerPoint® offers a number of simple design tools which make it easy to combine photos or graphics with words and text.
 Format your text into different fonts and colors, too.
 However, don’t go too wild … keep it simple!

 Here are 5 simple steps to use PowerPoint® to create new, fresh, and enticing graphics for your Facebook page …